cnti-testcatalog/testsuite/README-testsuite.md

 The CNF Conformance Test Suite leverages upstream tools such as [OPA Gatekeeper](https://github.com/open-policy-agent/gatekeeper), [Helm linter](https://github.com/helm/chart-testing), and [Promtool](https://prometheus.io/docs/prometheus/latest/configuration/unit_testing_rules/) for testing CNFs.
 The upstream tool installation, configuration, and versioning has been made repeatable.

-The test framework and tests (using the upstream tools) are written in the human readable, compiled language, [Crystal](https://crystal-lang.org/).
+The test framework and tests (using the upstream tools) are written in the human-readable, compiled language, [Crystal](https://crystal-lang.org/).
 Common capabilities like dependencies between tests and categories are supported.

 Setup of vanilla upstream K8s on [Equinix Metal](https://metal.equinix.com/) is done with the [CNF Testbed](https://github.com/cncf/cnf-testbed/) platform tool chain, which includes [k8s-infra](https://github.com/crosscloudci/k8s-infra), [Kubespray](https://kubespray.io/).
 To add support for other providers, please submit a [Pull Request](https://github.com/cncf/cnf-testbed/pulls) to the [CNF Testbed](https://github.com/cncf/cnf-testbed/) repo.